 Kirkcaldy man damaged televisions and caused over £400 of damage

-A Kirkcaldy man who admitted damaging televisions, striking garden lights with a pole and attempting to pervert the course of justice has had his sentence deferred until August 26.
+A Kirkcaldy man who admitted damaging televisions, striking garden lights with a pole and attempting to pervert the course of justice has had his sentence deferred for six weeks.

 Gordon Hunter, of Miller Street, appeared at Kirkcaldy Sheriff Court.